NCAR/CESM_postprocessing/README.md

 for accessing these data sets will be coming soon.
 For NCAR users, the data sets are already loaded into a central location on glade and do not need to be downloaded.

-The NCAR cheyenne and geyser quick start guide along with other documentation is available at:
+The NCAR cheyenne and DAV quick start guide along with other documentation is available at:

 http://github.com/NCAR/CESM_postprocessing/wiki/